brianalwillis/it-support/README.md

 ### 🔵 𝙻𝙴𝚂𝚂𝙾𝙽𝚂 𝙻𝙴𝙰𝚁𝙽𝙴𝙳:</br>- *`Understanding user familiarity` with tools like Anki is important—what's intuitive for one person may be unfamiliar to another.*</br>- *`Step-by-step guidance` ensures clarity and builds confidence, especially with new or unfamiliar platforms.*</br>- *`Efficient setup support` enables users to focus on their goals without technical roadblocks.*

-# 3. 𝙽𝙴𝚃𝚆𝙾𝚁𝙺 𝚂𝙴𝙲𝚄𝚁𝙸𝚃𝚈 𝙶𝚁𝙾𝚄𝙿 𝙰𝙲𝙲𝙴𝚂𝚂
+# 3. NETWORK SECURITY GROUP ACCESS

 ### **PLATFORM:** *`Microsoft Azure`*</br>**CATEGORY:** *`Cloud Networking / Azure Permissions`*</br>**Date:** *`2025-06-25`*